PhirePhly/aprs_notes/EventTimeDataExtension.md

 `MTG2ndWe1900` - A meeting happens on the second Wednesday of the month at 7PM.

-`NETMoTuWeThFr0900` - The 9AM talknet happens every weekday at 9AM.
+`NETMo-Fr0900` - The morning talknet happens every weekday at 9AM.

+`NETTuFr-Su0930` - A net happens weekly on Tuesdays, Fridays, Saturdays, and Sundays at 9:30AM.

 `MTG1st3rdSu1000` - Brunch is had on the first and third Sundays of the month at 10AM